JoseLopez36/FlyChams-ROS2-v1.4.0/ros2_ws/src/flychams_targets/README.md

 The `flychams_targets` package manages the movement and behavior of targets in the FlyChams system.
 It handles:

+1. **Target state** - Publishes target ground truth state for debugging and simulation purposes

-1. **Target control** - Controls target movement in simulation
+2. **Target control** - Controls target movement in simulation

-2. **Trajectory reading** - Reads target trajectories from .csv files
+3. **Trajectory reading** - Reads target trajectories from .csv files

 ## Nodes

+### Target State

+- Node that handles target state publishing:
+  - Reads target trajectory from .csv file
+  - Publishes target ground truth state

 ### Target Control

-- Main node that handles target movement and behavior:
+- Node that handles target movement and behavior:
   - Reads target trajectories from .csv files
-  - Publishes target state information
   - Commands target movement in simulation

 ## Configuration